 After dinner, head out to hear a local African American musician, poet, or others in Albuquerque’s performing arts scene.

-One of Albuquerque’s favorite local musicians, Rodney Bowe performs all over Albuquerque, but you’re likely to catch him performing on Wednesdays from 7 pm - 10 pm at Ben Michaels in the Old Town neighborhood.
+One of Albuquerque’s favorite local musicians, Rodney Bowe performs all over Albuquerque, often at Canvas Artistry.

 Stop for Dessert at Rude Boy Cookies

 Stop for dessert at Rude Boy Cookies - Black-owned, open late on the weekends, and offering way more than just your basic cookies.
 The specialty cookie shop features fresh, delicious dessert with an atmosphere to be beat.
 You’ll hear ska and reggae music playing daily and mod 50s/60s ska decor at the shop.